-To further facilitate the assignment of unknown mass spectral features, we have also demonstrated that profiling can be performed on cultures uniformly labeled with stable isotopes of nitrogen (N) or carbon (C).
-This makes it possible to accurately count the number of carbon and nitrogen atoms in each molecule, providing a robust means for reducing the degeneracy of chemical space and thus obtaining unique chemical formulae for features measured in untargeted metabolomics having a mass greater than 500 Da, with relative errors in measured isotopic peak intensity greater than 10%, and without the use of a chemical formula formula can serve as indicators for the presence of particular metabolic pathways.
+To further facilitate the assignment of unknown mass spectral features, we have also demonstrated that profiling can be performed on cultures uniformly labeled with stable isotopes of nitrogen (15N) or carbon (13C).
+This makes it possible to accurately count the number of carbon and nitrogen atoms in each molecule, providing a robust means for reducing the degeneracy of chemical space and thus obtaining unique chemical formulae for features measured in untargeted metabolomics having a mass greater than 500 Da, with relative errors in measured isotopic peak intensity greater than 10%, and without the use of a chemical formula generator dependent on heuristic filtering.
+These chemical formula can serve as indicators for the presence of particular metabolic pathways.